Barnstable House

 She likes both homes now.

-Spirit of Lady of the House
+The Spirit of the Lady of the House

 She has been seen in the rooms on the first floor, especially the dining room.